One question that caught my attention on one of the forums…

 By touching the switch on this device and seeing the red LED, your paired phone will be connected to your Infotainment system via Bluetooth, and audio for music and maps will be transferred as expected.
 According to one user, all touchscreen, Commander panel and steering wheel controls, as well as the display, works perfectly as well.
 Not sure what he means by “display works perfectly”, as I don’t think the map carries itself over to the 7″ display.
 I’m assuming that probably is in regard to playing audio files.

 Another advantage to using this device is that it will charge devices much better in fast-charging mode at the maximum capability of the port that it is plugged into.
-Instead of the factory minimal ½ amp “charge” that our vehicle port normally delivers, Mark has measured the current throughput and reports that the output will nearly double to just under 1 amp, which although isn’t the 2.1 amps that true “fast chargers” are capable of, even under a heavy processor load, it will indeed now be capable of bringing your USB device back to full charge.
+Instead of the factory minimal ½ amp “charge” that our vehicle port normally delivers (USB 2.0 spec), Mark has measured the current throughput and reports that the output will nearly double to just under 1 amp, which although isn’t the 2.1 amps that true “fast chargers” are capable of, does meet the USB 3.0 spec, and even under a heavy processor load, it will indeed now be capable of bringing your USB device back to full charge.

 Prior to my knowing of this device, even though my USB cable connected phone was in airplane mode, it must have been drawing close to ½ amp, as it would not actually charge if the screen was on and music was playing!